nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Host proximity manager periodically verifies that the PTP daemon in the location anchor hosts provide proof that the PTP daemon in the application hosts are within the maximum DC round-trip delay from them.
 The PTP daemon is another workload managed by the workload identity manager.

-Note that this is a proposed enhancement to the existing PTP hardware and software, and there is currently no standard for attested PTP (OPEN ISSUES 3).
+Note that this is a proposed enhancement to the existing PTP hardware and software, and there is currently no standard for attested PTP (see OPEN ISSUES 3).
 Further work is needed to define and standardize this enhancement to ensure interoperability and security.

 # 8. Data Plane End-to-End Workflow
+The following sections describe the end-to-end workflow for HTTP and IPSEC networking protocols.

 ## 8.1.
-HTTP Networking Protocol
+HTTP Networking Protocol - request signing along with geolocation information
+This workflow enhances the Demonstrating proof of posession (DPoP) https://datatracker.ietf.org/doc/html/rfc9449) mechanism as follows (1) By providing a more accurate and cryptographically verifiable location of the client workload and (2) Using a workload signing key that is attested by the Workload Identity Manager for proof of residency on approved hosts.
+Note that this public key is not part of the OAuth bearer token.

-A new HTTP header field 'Workload-Geo-ID' is proposed for conveying the Geolocation Information Cache.
+A new HTTP header field 'Workload-Geo-ID' is proposed for conveying the workload geolocation information in the Geolocation Information Cache.
 The HTTP request is signed--the signature is generated using the Workload private key (thick client) or the Workload Identity Agent private key.
 The following steps describe the end-to-end workflow for HTTP requests between client workloads (e.g. Microsoft Teams thick client app, Microsoft Teams thin client browser app) and server workloads (e.g. Microsoft Teams server), including intermediate proxies (e.g., API gateways, SASE firewalls).
 The server workload (e.g. Microsoft Teams server) acts as a thick client when it connects to other server workloads (e.g. Microsoft OneDrive for Business).

 1. Client workload gets OAuth bearer token for the server workload from the Authentication/Authorization server.
 2. Client workload (browser extension for thin client) contacts the Workload Identity Agent to get the latest Geolocation Information Cache relevant to it.
 If the location is gathered only using existing OS APIs, it may be done in the workload (thick client) or browser extension (thin client).
 The client workload (browser extension for thin client) constructs a Workload-Geo-ID extension header containing the following fields: